norihiro/obs-face-tracker/doc/properties.md

 (This is not a property.)

 ## Preset
+**Deprecated**
+Preset will be provided through a dock.
+The preset group in the property dialog will be removed in the future release.

 ### Preset
 This combo-box sets the name of the preset to be loaded or saved.